 As with all dogs, Lurchers will require their ears to be cleaned regularly to avoid buildup of moisture and wax.

-The Lurcher did start out as a renowned hunting dog, and while they are still not very common in the US, modern-day Lurchers are said to make wonderful family pets!
+This breed did start out as a renowned hunting dog, and while they are still not very common in the US, modern-day Lurchers are said to make wonderful family pets!

 However, keep in mind that if you have smaller pets in the home, the Lurcher may not be the best choice for you due to his strong hunting instincts.

-On the other hand, if you have the time to groom your Lurcher, depending on what type of hair he has, and if you are able to offer him daily walks, and lots of love, then the Lurcher just may be the perfect dog for you!
+On the other hand, if you have the time to groom your pup, depending on what type of hair he has, and if you are able to offer him daily walks, and lots of love, then the Lurcher just may be the perfect dog for you!